Creating Powerful Conservation Tools

 Using Technology to Solve Problems

 WWF scientists work to minimize human wildlife conflicts occurring in rural communities by linking mobile phone connectivity to animal tracking telemetry and remote cameras to allow affordable, high resolution monitoring of species.
 We also develop GIS tools to develop land use risk maps and integrate them in an online mapping tool to guide sustainable agricultural development.
-We crowd source data collection through innovative tools like Moabi—an online system that allows users from grassroots to international organizations to share spatial information on projects proposed by companies, banks, and governments.
-As a result, maps of new roads, hydroelectric dams, forests, mining and agricultural concessions are constantly updated.
+We crowd source data collection through innovative tools like Sigaptaru—an online system that allows users from grassroots to international organizations to share spatial information on land use and projects proposed by companies, banks, and governments.
+As a result, maps of new roads, hydroelectric dams, mining and agricultural concessions are constantly updated.